CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: CP Transformation for General Group

-We first review CP transformation with the internal symmetry denoted by a discrete group $G$.
-We concentrate on global symmetries.
-We introduce a definition of general CP transformation for multiple fields.
-A general CP transformation is characterized by its actions on the internal symmetry, i.e. automorphisms of $G$.
-Among them, there exists an automorphism which is not related to the matter/antimatter symmetry (CP-like).
-We then extend these CP and CP-like symmetries to general (continuous) symmetry groups.
-Finally we classify general CP transformation into three classes.
-Our notation is basically based on \cite{Chen:2014tpa, Peskin:1995ev} and references therein.
+We first review general CP transformations with internal symmetry group $G$.
+Throughout the paper, we only consider global symmetry.
+In order to discuss CP asymmetry of physical quantities, it is important to establish the difference between the two physical amplitudes of particles and their antiparticles.
+For this purpose, we introduce a physical CP transformation, which can be defined independently of the internal group property.
+On the other hand, a general CP transformation is characterized by its actions on the internal symmetry, i.e., automorphisms of $G$.
+We study a CP-like transformation for general symmetry groups including continuous and non-simple groups.
+We will show that general CP transformations can be classified into three classes: proper CP, CP-like, and inconsistent CP transformations.
+Our notation is based on \cite{Chen:2014tpa, Peskin:1995ev} and references therein.